jaunzo/summer-research/README.md

 # Summer Research Scholarship Project

-This program can generate embedded trees from a small, binary, phylogenetic network, calculate rooted subtree prune and regraft distance (drSPR) and create an rSPR graph from a small set of trees.
+This program for Windows and Mac can generate embedded trees from a small, binary, phylogenetic network, calculate rooted subtree prune and regraft distance (drSPR) and create an rSPR graph from a small set of trees.
 The program accepts trees in Newick format and networks in extended Newick format where each tree/network